 Kerosene heaters are portable heaters that use kerosene as fuel.
 Kerosene heaters are often used as a supplemental heating source.
 However, they often provide the primary source of heat for workshops and garages.
-While most best kerosene heaters are equipped with safety features that limit the dangers of using one, human error can often cause structure fires.
+While best kerosene heaters are equipped with safety features that limit the dangers of using one, human error can often cause structure fires.

 Kerosene heaters are available in two styles – convection and forced air.
 Convection heaters pull cool air from the floor area and it is warmed as it passed through the coil system and released into the room from the top of the heater.
 Because convection heaters operate with a natural movement of air, they operate quietly and work well inside the home.